Pugmatt/BedrockConnect/README.md

 #### "Add Friend" Method

-***NOTE**: This method is currently broken as of version 1.21.20, and is being looked into.
-Use DNS method for now.*

-~~- In the Minecraft main menu, go to the "Friends" tab, and click "Add Friend" or "Find Cross-Platform Friends" (whichever is available on your game version)~~
+- In the Minecraft main menu, click "Play" and then go to the "Friends" tab, and click "Add Friend" or "Find Cross-Platform Friends" (whichever is available on your game version)

-~~- Search for the gamer tag ***BCMain*** (Or any of [these alts](https://github.com/Pugmatt/BedrockConnect/wiki/Alternate-gamer-tags-for-%22Add-Friend%22-method)), and add this user as friend~~
+- Search for the gamer tag ***BCMain*** (Or any of [these alts](https://github.com/Pugmatt/BedrockConnect/wiki/Alternate-gamer-tags-for-%22Add-Friend%22-method)), and add this user as friend

-~~- Return to the Minecraft main menu and then return to the "Friends" tab~~
+- Return to the Minecraft main menu, and wait about 20 seconds.
+Then click "Play" and return to the "Friends" tab

-~~- Wait a moment, and you should soon see a joinable instance show up, "Join to Open Server List", under "Joinable Friends" or "Joinable Cross-Platform Friends"~~
+- Wait a moment, and you should soon see a joinable instance show up, "Join to Open Server List", under "Joinable Friends" or "Joinable Cross-Platform Friends"

-~~- Join instance to connect to BedrockConnect server list~~
+- Join instance to connect to BedrockConnect server list

 <sub>(This method utilizes [MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast) to supply this join option)</sub>

+*In order to make room in the friendslist, you will be removed from the friendslist if inactive for 7 or more days.
+If this happens, simply add back the gamertag.*

 #### DNS Method